pmowrer/rollup-plugin-peer-deps-external/README.md

 We can achieve this using the rollup [`external`](https://github.com/rollup/rollup/wiki/JavaScript-API#external) configuration option, providing it a list of the peer dependencies to exclude from the bundle.
 This plugin automates the process, automatically adding a library's `peerDependencies` to the `external` configuration.

-## Module paths
-This plugin is compatible with module path format applied by, for example, [`babel-plugin-lodash`](https://github.com/lodash/babel-plugin-lodash).
-For any module name in `peerDependencies`, all paths beginning with that module name will also be added to `external`.

-E.g.: If `lodash` is in `peerDependencies`, an import of `lodash/map` would be added to externals.

 ## Installation
 ```bash
 npm install --save-dev rollup-plugin-peer-deps-external